ansys/pyensight/doc/source/calc_functions.rst

         following occurs:

-        If search option is set to *search only* (0), an undefined value will be assigned.
+        If search option is set to *search only* (0), an undefined value is assigned.

-        If search option is set to *nearest value* (1), the defined variable value at the closest node or element will be assigned (no undefined values).
+        If search option is set to *nearest value* (1), the defined variable value at the closest node or element is assigned (no undefined values).
-        This option will take time to search the 'from case' according to the 'parts to map from' selection outlined below.
+        This option takes time to search the 'from case' according to the following 'parts to map from' selection.

     * - parts to map from
       - The values for a location must be found by searching the geometry in the 'case to map from'.
-By setting this option you can hint to EnSight where in the geometry it should search, which can vastly improve performance.
+By setting this option, you can hint to EnSight where in the geometry it should search, which can vastly improve performance.

-        *Global search* (0) - This is the legacy scheme which will perform a methodical, but uninformed search of the 3D, then 2D, then 1D, then even 0D (point) elements to find the first defined variable value.
+        *Global search* (0) - This is the legacy scheme.
+It performs a methodical but uninformed search of the 3D, then 2D, then 1D, then even 0D (point) elements to find the first defined variable value.
 This works well for mapping onto a 3D or 2D that is completely enclosed in a 3D *from* volume.
 It works poorly